JonathanRoth13/escapade/README.md

 ## Web App

-The engine can run in interactive mode (`escapade engine`), reading positions from stdin and returning JSON with every legal move and its outcome.
-A Next.js app spawns this as a subprocess and acts as a thin orchestration layer between the engine and the browser.
+The engine runs as an HTTP server (`escapade engine`) returning JSON with every legal move and its outcome.
+A Next.js app communicates with it over the network.
 When the frontend sends a game state, the backend forwards it to the engine, receives the full move analysis, picks the AI's move, and computes the render state for the board.
+The two services run as separate containers via Docker Compose.